Ircama/epson_print_conf/README.md

 Generate printer configuration from devices.xml
 ```

-The output is better formatted when also installing [black](https://pypi.org/project/black/).

 The program does not provide *printer_head_id* and *Power off timer*.

 #### Example to integrate new printers